 It’s almost here!
-That wondrous time when you start getting fat letters and congratulatory emails from colleges, and you finally get to pick where you want to go to college.
-It’s exciting, it’s exhilerating, it’s awesome–and it needs to be something you take seriously, lest you end up choosing a school for all the wrong reasons.
+That wondrous time when you start getting acceptance letters and congratulatory emails from colleges, and you finally get to pick where you want to go to college.
+It’s exhilarating!
+And it needs to be something you take seriously, lest you end up choosing a school for all the wrong reasons.
 If you’re trying to choose between schools, make sure you’re not using these as your deciding factor for one college over another.

 We get it.
-Part of the excitement of going off to college is getting to live your own life: no parent-enforced curfews, no parental rules, no parent-driven schedule.
-But if you’re choosing to go to a school in California just because you want to get as far away from your East Coast parents as possible, you may want to stop and rethink your reasons.
+Part of the excitement of going off to college is getting to live your own life.
+No parent-enforced curfews, no parental rules, no parent-driven schedule.
+But if you’re choosing to go to a school in California just because you want to get as far away from your East Coast parents as possible, stop and rethink your reasons.
 Starting your own life and heading off to college is a great thing, but it should be a time for happiness and excitement that you enjoy without having to run away from your parents.

 Paying for college is a huge consideration, and it should factor heavily into your decision.
 Nonetheless, it should not be the only thing you decide.
 Remember, cost isn’t everything (and, very often, you get what you pay for).
 Before signing on the dotted line just because it’s the one with the most attractive price tag, make sure all of your other needs are met.